 If your fingertips appear too blue or too white, it is a possible sign of poor blood circulation.
 One condition, known as Raynaud’s syndrome, occurs when small blood vessels become sensitive to temperature change.

-Nails beds are comprised of skin area from the cuticles to fingertips, and where the nails lay.
+Nails beds comprise skin area from the cuticles to fingertips, and where the nails lay.
 Similar to your fingertips, there’s a pink-to-red hue.

-If your nail beds appear overly-white, it may be a sign of iron-deficiency anemia.
+If your nail beds appear overly white, it may indicate iron deficiency anemia.
 Iron-deficiency anemia occurs when there’s a lack of red blood cell circulation.

 There are several reasons why the hands may tremble a bit.
-Maybe you’ve had one-too-many cups of java, are anxious, or take specific prescriptions meds (e.g., antidepressants, asthma drugs.)
+Maybe you’ve had one-too-many cups of java, are anxious, or take specific prescription meds (e.g., antidepressants, asthma drugs.)

-If your hands are frequently shaky, it’s a good idea to schedule a checkup with your family doctor.
+If your hands are frequently shaky, scheduling a checkup with your family doctor is a good idea.
 They’ll want to look over your medical records, and take additional measures to rule out possible neurological causation.

 According to a study of over 140,000 adults in 17 countries, a weak grip indicates a higher risk for stroke or heart attack.